kirolous/TBHExport/README.md

 # License
-Free to use , as long as your not ToonBoom support ;)
+Free to use , as long as you're not ToonBoom support ;)

 # Intro
 This is a simple script helps Sytems Administrators to migrate entire ToonBoom Harmony Enviroments; since that option is unavailable / not implemented in Control Center